Legal

 b.
 Network level security monitoring and protection

 Our network security architecture consists of multiple security zones.
-We monitor and protect our network, to make sure no unauthorized access is performed using:
+We monitor and protect our network, to make sure no unauthorised access is performed using:

 • Virtual private cloud (VPC), bastion host or VPN with network access control lists (ACL’s) and no public IP addresses.